Steve Barclay summed up the current status of ransomware threats in the U.K. at a recent Cyber U.K. conference in Wales.

 Macmillan: The publishing house was forced to shut down systems when they experienced a ransomware attack in June 2022.
 The company was unable to handle book orders or gain access to emails.

-Costa Rica Government: Conti gang was behind the second attack on the Costa Rican government.
+Costa Rica Government: Conti ransomware was behind the second attack on the Costa Rican government.
 The attack caused chaos and impacted the healthcare system, with 30,000 media appointments being rescheduled because of the infection.

 UK Schools: No organisation is immune to ransomware; many UK schools were targets of these malicious attacks in 2021.
 This trend continues into 2022, a recent example being a ransomware attack on Durham Johnston School in County Durham.

-Ransomware In The Wild
+Ransomware Attacks In The Wild (Ransomware Strains Today)

-The landscape of ransomware strains ebbs and flows as new or upgraded versions of ransomware become available – with cybercriminal gangs brazenly gloating over their success.
+The landscape of ransomware strains ebbs and flows as new or upgraded versions of ransomware become available – with ransomware gangs brazenly gloating over their success.
 Sophisticated gangs will often use social media for advertising their stolen data.

 For example, the Conti Gang recently attacked Ireland’s Health Service Executive (HSE) and used a public-facing site to negotiate with victims and collect ransoms.
 Conti was a derivative of the earlier RYUK gang behind the Colonial Pipeline attack.
 The Conti site recently closed, but this may not be the end, only a change of management.